 Just a month prior to his 2021 World Championship, Jakob claimed a spot on the first-ever Olympics Sport Climbing podium.
-The Australian put on an impressive show during the qualification round moving onto the finals in fourth place.
+The Austrian put on an impressive show during the qualification round moving on to the finals in fourth place.
 The competition went right down to the wire, with Jakob being the last competitor to take to the lead wall, the final discipline in the combined format.
-After managing to beat Ondra’s high point he guaranteed Alberto Ginés López the gold medal and earned himself a third-place finish.
+After managing to beat Adam Ondra’s high point he guaranteed Alberto Ginés López the gold medal and earned himself a third-place finish.

 Prior to topping out this iconic line, he had plenty of other hard ascents to his name.
 His first note-worthy outdoor ascent came in 2011 with an ascent of Papichulo, a 45m, 9a+ first put up by Chris Sharma in 2008.
 This was quickly followed up by a host of other ascents in the 9a/+ range, including Ciudad de Dios, Carcasa and Thor’s Hammer, as well as ticking off an additional five 9a ascents in ten days in 2013.

-His next 9b came a little over a years later, with the first repeat of Ondra’s The Plant of Shiva, a 50m endurance test-piece in Villanueva del Rosario.
+His next 9b came a little over a year later, with the first repeat of Ondra’s The Plant of Shiva, a 50m endurance test piece in Villanueva del Rosario.
 Schubert described the ascent as the ‘biggest fight of his life’ on an Instagram post.
 This ascent made Schubert the fourth person in history to climb two 9bs behind Sharma, Ondra and Dani Andrada.

 For his next winter crushing session, Schubert set his sights on an even bigger challenge, Perfecto Mundo.
 After securing his spot for the Olympics early in the summer, Schubert decided to skip the final World Cup competitions in order to allow more time to prepare, for what would become, his hardest ascent to date.

 Being such a skilled sport climber, it’s easy to overlook Schubert’s accomplishments on the boulders.
 Schubert has claimed flashes of, not one, but three boulders of confirmed 8b+/V14, including Sharma’s iconic Catalan Witness the Fitness.
-He also made pretty light work of Fred Nicoles Dreamtime, I route the Swiss boulder specialist spent an entire season linking together.
+He also made pretty light work of Fred Nicoles’ Dreamtime, a route the Swiss boulder specialist spent an entire season linking together.

-More recently, some of the Austrians bigger accomplishments on rock came in the form of a deep water solo trip in Mallorca.
-Fresh off the back of his Olympic bronze medal, Schubert made the first repeat of Sharma’s most difficult deep water solo Alasha 9a+, as well as the fourth of Es Pontas.
+Some of the Austrian’s bigger accomplishments on rock came in the form of a deep water solo trip in Mallorca.
+Fresh off the back of his Olympic bronze medal, Schubert made the first repeat of one of Sharma’s most difficult deep water solos, Alasha 9a, as well as the fourth of Es Pontas.